 It is important that your exhibit text is engaging and accessible to your audience.
 The Victoria & Albert Museum offers a guide on how to write gallery text that does just that.

 Museum-Ed created a resource for writing interpretive labels called “If You Can’t See It Don’t Say It: A New Approach to Interpretive Writing.”
-This list from the Minnesota Historical Society also offers advice for tips for exhibit labels.
+This list from the Minnesota Historical Society also offers advice about creating exhibit labels.